THE ANATOMICAL CONSERVATORY

 5600

-preserved parts
+preserved items

 What is it?

-A collection linked to teaching
+A collection related to teaching

 The conservatory today

-Félice Fontana (1730-1805)
+Felice Fontana (1730–1805)

-Felice Fontana was an Italian abbot, physician,
+Felice Fontana was an abbot, physician,

-naturalist and physicist.
+naturalist, and physicist.
 From 1771 to 1775,

 Florence, where he settled permanently in 1780.

-His anatomical wax modelling workshop soon became
+His anatomical wax modeling workshop

 quickly became the most famous in Europe.

-In 1796, Bonaparte visited La Specola and expressed his
+In 1796, Bonaparte visited La Specola and expressed

-for French health schools.
+works for French medical schools.

-it was finally Montpellier that obtained Fontana's
+it was ultimately Montpellier that obtained

-Fontana's works through the intermediary of Montpellier
+Fontana's works thanks to the intervention of

-doctor Jean-Antoine Chaptal,
+Montpellier physician Jean-Antoine Chaptal,

 then Minister of the Interior.